wp-plugins/siteorigin-panels/readme.txt

 * Animated Image
 * Testimonial

+= 3rd Party Widgets =

+Most standard widgets work with Page Builder, but here are some of our favorites.

+* [Black Studio TinyMCE](http://wordpress.org/plugins/black-studio-tinymce-widget/) for a visual content editing widget.
+Works with Page Builder as of version 1.2.1.

 == Installation ==

 1. Upload and install Page Builder in the same way you'd install any other plugin.